ggloor/miseq_bin/README.md

 # Setup your directory
  All projects are located on /Volumes/longlunch/seq/LRGC/YourUserName
  2) Make a directory for your current study/run (usually named by your study name) - THIS IS YOUR WORKING DIRECTORY
- 3) Make a copy of workflow.sh in your working directory (from miseq_bin)
+ 3) Make a copy of workflow.sh in your working directory (from miseq_bin on the Jean GitHub branch)

 	*If you do not have a working dir on cjelli in /Groups/LRGC/ then ASK *DO NOT use someone else's working directory, or put data in your home directory